catkin/xylem/docs/design.rst

 ~~~~~~~~~~

 OS plugins should have options that are configured in the xylem config
 files.
-One example of such options are proposed OS "features".
-Features
+One example of such options are proposed OS "features" (another
+is "core installers", see `Alternative resolutions`_).
+Features can be
-can be either "active" or not.
-The config file contains a list of of
+either "active" or not.
+The config file contains a list of of active
-active features (all other features are inactive).
-For example, let us
+features (all other features are inactive).
+For example, let us consider
-consider the the Ubuntu OS plugin.
-For recent Ubuntu versions there
+the Ubuntu OS plugin.
+For recent Ubuntu versions there exist two
-exist two alternatives for each python package, one for python 2 and one
+alternatives for each python package, one for python 2 and one for
-for python 3.
-For this example, let us assume that something similar
+python 3.
+For this example, let us assume that something similar would
-would hypothetically be the case for Ruby 2 and 3.
-Now if we want to use
+hypothetically be the case for Ruby 2 and
-the latest and greatest, we might therefore put in our config:
+3. Now if we want to use the latest and greatest, we might therefore put
+in our ``/etc/xylem/config.yaml``:

 .. code-block:: yaml

   os_options:
-    ubuntu:
     features: [python3, ruby3]

-I.e. the Ubuntu plugin defines the features ``python3`` and ``ruby3``,
+In this scenario the Ubuntu plugin defines features ``python3`` and
-where their absence implies Python 2 and Ruby 2.
+``ruby3`` where their absence implies Python 2 and Ruby 2.

+It (probably) does not make sense to define os features in a rules file
+(like installer options), however, the OS plugins might choose to set
+default features depending on OS version.
+For Ubuntu, ``python3`` might
+be active by default starting from a certain version.
+We therefore might
+also add config options to activate or deactivate certain features (as
+apposed to only defining the definitive list of features).

 In rules files, we allow (optional) conditioning on the features at the
 OS level.
 In a shorthand notation (which gets expanded) this might look